Nuno Gomes: International career

 Gomes represented Portugal at every level, earning 143 caps across all youth levels and scoring at an excellent rate.
 He helped the under-20s to third place in the 1995 FIFA World Youth Championship by netting four goals in as many games, including two in the third-place match against Spain.
 The following year, he appeared at the 1996 Summer Olympics, finishing fourth.

 Gomes made his senior debut at 19, in a 1996 friendly against France.
 He scored his first goal in Portugal's opening match at the UEFA Euro 2000, marking his fourth start with the winner as the side came from two goals down to beat England 3–2.
-He finished the competition with four goals as the national team reached the last four, but earned a seven-month international ban after pushing referee Günter Benkö following the semi-final defeat by France, in which he had opened the score; he was selected to the UEFA team of the tournament.
+He finished the competition with four goals as the national team reached the final four, and was selected to the UEFA team of the tournament.
+In the eventual 2-1 semi-final defeat to France, Gomes opened the scoring but the French equalized and later converted an extra-time penalty to win; Gomes earned a seven-month international ban for pushing referee Günter Benkö over the penalty awarded for a handball.

 With seven goals in only six matches, Gomes helped Portugal qualify for the 2002 FIFA World Cup – this included four in a 7–1 away demolition of Andorra.
 He would struggle to hold a starting place in the finals in South Korea and Japan, only appearing twice from the bench.
 On 19 November 2003 he scored his second hat-trick, in only 21 minutes of play against Kuwait.